JuanRubi/Responsive-Web-Design/README.md

 # Responsive Web Design

-The goal of this project is to build a web page using responsive web design characteristics in mind.
+The goal of this project is to build a web page while keeping characteristics of responsive web design in mind.

 ## Technologies
 - HTML5